Humphreys Peak, standing at 12,633 feet, is Arizona’s highest peak and offers an unforgettable hiking experience. ⛰️🤩

-The journey along Humphreys Trail is a scenic adventure, winding through a beautiful meadow, stunning forests, and a dramatic rocky ridgeline.
+The journey along Humphreys Peak Trail is a scenic adventure, winding through a beautiful meadow, stunning forests, and a dramatic rocky ridgeline.

-Humphreys Peak Hike: Overview
+Humphreys Peak Hike: Trail Stats and Map

 Humphreys Peak is part of the San Francisco Peaks – the remnants of a massive stratovolcano that once soared nearly 16,000 to 20,000 feet high, dominating the Colorado Plateau.